misbah-anwar/employee-list/README.md

-# employee_list
+# Employee-Student Assignment

-A new Flutter project.
+A new Flutter project using Firebase.

 ## Getting Started